Student Self Reporting Form

 Please refer any questions about ParkAlert, including problems related to accessing your account, to email@example.com.

-It is important that we all follow new university policies and safety guidelines regarding COVID-19.
-If you want to report a violation of the new COVID-19 policies by a Park community member, please do so HERE.
+It is important that we all follow the university policies and safety guidelines regarding COVID-19.
+If you want to report a violation of the COVID-19 policies by a Park community member, please do so HERE.

 Coronavirus Aid, Relief and Economic Security (CARES) Act